Poker Night at the Inventory: Development

 On May 15, 2009, Telltale Games started a survey which was meant to gauge fan reaction to a sequel to Telltale Texas Hold'em.
 While the team liked the deep conversations that the characters in the original game had, they decided to not go down the same path for the new game, using recognizable licensed characters rather than original "generic" ones.

 Poker Night grew out of an idea from Telltale employees, wondering "what video characters do when they're not 'on the clock' in the games we play", according to Telltale CEO Dan Conners.
 From there, they pitched the idea to other companies in the industry and were able to work out which characters they would be able to include.
 Telltale considered how the four characters would interact with each other, developing dialog, banter, and reactions to certain plays.
 The characters, they decided, would be fully voiced, and would have distinctive tells and dynamic responses that would manifest themselves as the game progressed.
 Conners stated that the goal was to create the experience of "hanging out with their virtual buddies, shooting the breeze and playing a good game of poker".
-Telltale is considering a potential series based on this game using different characters in the future, but would need to see sales exceeding 100,000 to 200,000 units to make it feasible.
+Telltale considered a potential series based on this game using different characters, noting that the first game would need to see sales exceeding 100,000 to 200,000 units to make it feasible.

 Telltale Games have had previous experience working with several of the characters.
 Two of Telltale's episodic adventure series include three seasons of Sam & Max and Strong Bad's Cool Game for Attractive People based on the Homestar Runner web series; both were developed in conjunction with the original creators, Steve Purcell and The Brothers Chaps, respectively.
 The appearance of Max and Strong Bad in Poker Night are based on the three-dimensional models from these games.
-The company's team were also fans of Valve's Team Fortress 2, including creating an informal team to participate in a competition between several game development studios; Telltale offered to create unique items based on Sam & Max to be given as a bonus gift for those who purchased the third season of Sam & Max through Steam, and formed a friendly working relationship with Valve as a result.
+The company's team were also fans of Valve's Team Fortress 2, including creating an informal team to participate in a competition between several game development studios; Telltale offered to create unique items based on Sam & Max to be given as a bonus gift for those who purchased Sam & Max: The Devil's Playhouse through Steam, and formed a friendly working relationship with Valve as a result.